See also

 Consider discharge when

-There is low clinical suspicion of a serious underlying disorder and the parents are reassured
+- After a period of observation if there is a low clinical suspicion of a serious underlying disorder

 Parent information